ad2476/fb-toy-langmod/README.md

 # fb-toy-langmod
-Just a toy langmod to train off downloaded fb message data
+Just a toy langmod to train off downloaded fb message data.
+As a small hobby project, expect this to break.
+Often.
+Actually, expect nothing and then you can't be disappointed!

 ## Requirements: